leoreeves/projects/index.md

 ## [Geolocation Weather App](https://leoreeves.github.io/projects/geolocation-weather-app/)

-Simple weather app built for *Free Code Camp*, it displays the local weather for the user based on browser geolocation.
+Simple weather app built for *freeCodeCamp*, it displays the local weather for the user based on browser geolocation.

 Built using: